sntioudis/papreca/documentation/commands.md

 You can provide the diffusion rate manually or input the activation energy, attempt frequency, and temperature of that kMC event to obtain the corresponding rate from the Arrhenius equation (see rates_calc.h rates_calc.cpp, and PAPRECA::getRateFromArrhenius() ).

 > **Note:**
-> In the current version each parent atom (e.g., type 1) is allowed to be associated with only one predefined diffusion template.
+> Multiple diffusion templates can be associated with the same atom type.

 \subsection createDiff_bibliography Bibliography